i-on-project/teams/docs/2022/notes-proposal.md

   - creation of link per class -> teacher creates a class and automatically generates a link that can be shared with students for repos creation;
   - statistics of deliveries per class;
   - private notes in each group*.

+## High Level organization/architecture

+### Components
+- Desktop App (Teacher)
+- Web App (Students)
+- Web Server (Exposes API)
+- Database* (User data)

+### Interactions between components

+### Tecnologies
+- ElectronJS -> Used for the development of the Desktop App
+- ReactJS -> Used for building the UI for both the Desktop and Web Apps
+- Spring Framework -> Used for building the server component
+- PostgreSQL -> Used for the database

+## Weekly Planning

 *questions